batrick/lua-signal/README.txt

 old_handler, err = signal(sig, handler)
-  sig = number or string representing the signal for the handler. handler = nil or a function, nil to clear a previous handler, and function
+  sig = number or string representing the signal for the handler. handler = nil or "default" --> set signal handling to default (SIG_DFL)
-            to set the handler.
+            "ignore" --> set signal handling to ignore (SIG_IGN) function --> sets handler to run upon receipt of the signal

 status[, err] = raise(sig)
   sig = number or string representing the signal for the handler.